CLOS DU MARQUIS 2004

 Jean-Marc Quarin

-Dark, intense colour.
-The nose is similar between the decanted and non-decanted wines: fruity, with notes of coffee and wood.
-The decanted wine is far superior to the non-decanted wine, which lacks expression in the second half of the palate.
-Quite full-bodied and caressing, the wine finishes a little lively.
+Dark and intense color.
+Similar nose between the decanted and non-decanted wine: fruity, coffee note, wood.
+The decanted wine is far superior to the non-decanted wine which lacks expression in the second part of the palate.
+Quite ample, caressing, the wine finishes a bit lively in the finish

 16 / 20